 The priorities will change depending on the needs of each printing situation.
 For instance, if you are printing 200 postcards, time and cost may be the priority.
 But, if it’s 50 giclée prints, quality will be the most crucial.

-Now that you know some of the factors that are involved in getting a good color representation of your artwork in print, let’s put the knowledge to use.
+Now that you know some of the factors involved in getting a good color representation of your artwork in print, let’s put the knowledge to use.

 Quick and Inexpensive

-Online printers such as Vista Print or Overnight Prints are great for quick, low-cost printing.
+- Online printers such as Vista Print or Overnight Prints are great for quick, low-cost printing.
 Just keep in mind, the color may not be perfect in the final printed materials.
-There’s nothing wrong with using these printers.
-I’ve worked with them myself for printing business cards, postcards, and such – but I know that I am giving up a little bit of the color accuracy in trade for a low cost and quick turn around.
+However, there’s nothing wrong with using these printers.
+I’ve worked with them myself for printing business cards, postcards, and such – but I know that I am giving up a little bit of the color accuracy in trade for a low cost and quick turnaround.

-Looking at a digital proof online will not give an accurate representation of the color in the final printing.
-You should be checking for placement, spelling, and that all the information is included and correct in the layout.
+- Looking at a digital proof online will not accurately represent the color in the final printing.
+You should be checking for placement, spelling, and all the information is included correctly in the layout.

-Professional printers have color experts on staff that know their systems and how to adjust an image to get the best color match in printing.
+- Professional printers have color experts on staff who know their systems and adjust an image to get the best color match in printing.
 Color professionals also work in a specialized environment with color balanced lighting.

-This may sound really strange, but several years ago I had trouble with professionally printed images consistently looking to warm.
+This may sound really strange, but several years ago, I had trouble with professionally printed images consistently looking too warm.
 The TIFF photos from my DSLR camera were causing the magenta dot to print a hair larger.
 The printer was able to correct the issue with the RAW file I provided.

-Provide the original artwork for the printer to color match, I realize that this may not always be an option.
-Including the color calibration chart with your art in the original high res photograph or scan will also help a printer do their best color matching.
+- Provide the original artwork for the printer to color match.
+I realize that this may not always be an option.
+Including the color calibration chart with your art in the original high res photograph or scan will also help printers do their best color matching.

 Whew!
 Who knew there were so many factors to consider.

-Honestly though, this really just scratches the surface of what's involved in getting the best color reproduction of your original artwork, there is dot gain, files types, image compression, paper surfaces, and so on.
+Honestly, though, this barely scratches the surface of what’s involved in getting the best color reproduction of your original artwork; there is dot gain, file types, image compression, paper surfaces, and so on.

-No wonder you’ve ended up frustrated after spending all that time at the computer adjusting colors, and why it’s not as easy as selecting “convert to CMYK”.
+No wonder you’ve ended up frustrated after spending all that time at the computer adjusting colors, and why it’s not as easy as selecting “convert to CMYK” in Photoshop.